Christine Milne: Political career

 Milne was first elected to the Tasmanian House of Assembly in 1989 as a member of the Tasmanian Greens in the electorate of Lyons, one of five Green politicians elected at that election.
 She was part of the Labor–Green Accord, a political agreement between the Australian Labor Party (ALP) and the Tasmanian Greens to form government after the 1989 general election had resulted in a hung parliament.
 When Bob Brown stood down in 1993 to contest the federal election, she became leader of the Greens in the Tasmanian Parliament and the first female leader of a political party in Tasmania.

-She oversaw a loose alliance between the Greens and Labor after the 1996 general election.
-During that time, Tasmania saw significant economic and social reform.
-Measures included gun law reform, liberalisation of gay laws, an apology to the Indigenous stolen generation and support for an Australian republic.
+She oversaw a loose alliance between the Greens and the Liberals after the 1996 general election.
+During the Rundle minority government, Tasmania saw significant economic and social reform.
+Measures included gun law reform, liberalisation of gay laws, an apology to the Indigenous stolen generations and support for an Australian republic.

 In 1998, the major parties voted to restructure the House of Assembly from 35 to 25 seats, increasing the quota of votes required to be elected to the Tasmanian House of Assembly.
 Liberal Premier Tony Rundle immediately called an election, which his party subsequently lost.
 Due to the changes, Milne lost her seat, leaving the Greens with one remaining seat.

-After her career in state politics, Milne was an adviser to Senator Bob Brown from 2000 until she was elected to represent Tasmania in the Federal Senate at the 2004 federal election.
+After her career in state politics, Milne was an adviser to Senator Brown from 2000 until she was elected to represent Tasmania in the Federal Senate at the 2004 federal election.
 Preferences to Family First from the Australian Labor Party almost prevented her from being elected; however, she managed to reach a quota mostly as a result of the high level of below-the-line voting in Tasmania.
 The other Green elected at that election was Rachel Siewert from Western Australia.
 Milne was part of Bob Brown's frontbench covering the portfolios of Arts, Climate change, Competition Policy & Small Business, Finance & Administration, Food Security, Regional Australia, Resources & Energy, and Trade.

 Milne was Vice-President of the International Union for Conservation of Nature (IUCN, also known as the World Conservation Union) from 2005 to 2008.
 She became Deputy Leader of the Australian Greens on 10 November 2008.

 In 2009, Milne debated the shortcomings of Australian Climate Change Regulatory Authority Bill 2009 in the federal parliament.

-On 13 April 2012, Milne became the leader of the Australian Greens after the resignation of Bob Brown.
-She reorganised the Green's front bench.
+On 13 April 2012, Milne became the leader of the Australian Greens after the resignation of Brown.
+She reorganised the Greens front bench.

 On 6 May 2015, Milne announced her immediate resignation from the leadership of the Australian Greens, and foreshadowed her departure from the Senate.
 Milne resigned from the Senate on 10 August 2015.